codefellows/seattle-javascript-401d50/class-19/LECTURE.md

 ## Messages with SQS

 * Simple Queue Service
-  * Stores and managed a list of messages, to guarauntee that something (not all things) have read the message.
+  * Stores and managed a list of messages, to guarantee that something (not all things) have read the message.